 Tetelo (possessing Madame Lorelai) warned Gabriel to "Stay away from Malia Gedde, or you shall pay with your life!"
 Since this took place before Tetelo knew exactly who Gabriel was (she didn't figure that out until the St. John's Eve conclave a few days later), it's implied that she gave the same warning to every other man who had ever hooked up with the leader of the Gedde family.

-Dragon-in-Chief: He's much taller, stronger, and more malicious than Malia, and he has no qualms about killing Gabriel Knight even when Malia specifically ordered him not to: "DJ, keep eyes on GK but do not harm."
+Dragon-in-Chief: Dr. John is much taller, stronger, and more malicious than Malia, and he has no qualms about killing Gabriel Knight even when Malia specifically ordered him not to: "DJ, keep eyes on GK but do not harm."
 At least he doesn't attack until Gabriel goes where he shouldn't.